Christopher-Bradshaw/RP/proj/README.md

 * Scale this spectrum by the the number of peturbing particles and some constants to get total emission.

 ## Hydrogen lines
 Run with `python3 hydrogen_lines.py`.
-Should pop up some plots.
+Should pop up some plots and also the integration over H beta to show that we get the correct flux.

+We are only getting the emission from Balmer and Paschen lines at the moment.
+This is easy to change (just update `main`).
+The process looks like:
+* For each line, find its width (thermal) and get the emission out to 10 standard deviations
+* Stick them all together.